What Is 20 Of $9

 Q3: How can I improve my understanding of percentages?

 A3: Practice is key!
-Work through various percentage problems, starting with simple examples and gradually increasing the complexity.
+Here's the thing — work through various percentage problems, starting with simple examples and gradually increasing the complexity.
 Online resources, worksheets, and interactive exercises can be beneficial.

 Q4: Are there any online calculators for percentage calculations?